 There is only a small risk of infection but not many cases have gone that way so far.
 Invasive surgery creates more potential complications.

-Small Scale Roll Outprostate cancer
+Small Scale Roll Out

 So far, 20 health centres around England presently offer the treatment; Southampton was the first having offered the treatment since 2012.
 Now, NICE (National Institute for Health and Care Excellence) want it rolled out nationwide and have requested NHS England expands its services to include PAE.
 Devolved powers in Scotland, Wales and Northern Ireland have their own system but can choose to act on the same advice offered to England.